the ultimate guide to understanding rosalía’s references

 This is where everything started.
 After a few months of gaining momentum from the first single of El mal querer, Rosalía got on Instagram stories to explain the album’s themes in response to watching a Youtuber’s viral analysis of the music’s technical styles.
 All those “toma que tome” and “así sí” which continuously play into the song, in fact, have no significant meaning; they’re ‘jaleos’, which is the flamenco equivalent of “ad libs” (similar to those commonly found in rap—think “It’s lit” by Travis Scott or “Huh?” by Kanye West.
 The “tra tra” in particular are derived from the “brap brap” of Jamaican music where the “tra” is frequently shouted during a flamenco performance.

 “Porto dos Audemars / Fets a mà coberts de diamants / I un Hublot Black Caviar Bang bang / Que te'l puc regalar" from “Milionària”

 [I bring two Audemars / Handmade diamond covers / Me a Hublot Black Caviar Bang Bang / What can you give”]

-In the first half of her "F*cking Money Man” release, Rosalía makes it very clear that -- unlike the rest of us mere mortals -- she doesn’t simply aspire to pay off a mortgage in 20 years.
-All queens need jewels, but our queen isn't interested in crowns -- she prefers to keep things super luxurious.
-The Swiss watch company Audemars Piguet is one of the most exclusive in the world, with fans ranging from Harry Styles to Kim Kardashian, while the black Hublot she mentions is valued at over a million US dollars.
+In the first half of her mixtape "F*cking Money Man,” Rosalía makes it very clear that—unlike the rest of us mortals—she doesn’t aspire to pay off a mortgage in 20 years.
+All queens need a jewel that will represent them, and our queen moves past a crown to a super luxurious watch down to the nails.
+The Swiss company Audemars Piguet is one of the most exclusive watch companies in the world and has fans ranging from Harry Styles to Kim Kardashian, while that black Hublot that is mentioned is valued at over a million Dollars.

 “Sonando en las peñas y los Hamptons / Sangría y Valentino / En el Palace y en el chino" from “Aute Cuture"